top of page

 Understanding the Basic Operation of a RIM Mix Head

-A mix head is basically the business end of a reaction injection molding (RIM) or polyurethane foam system — it’s where two (or more) liquid chemicals meet, get blended, and immediately head into a mold or spray nozzle before they start reacting and curing.
+A mix head is essentially the business end of a reaction injection molding (RIM) or polyurethane foam system.
+It is where two or more liquid chemicals meet, blend, and immediately head into a mold or spray nozzle.
+This process is crucial as it initiates the reaction and curing of the materials.

-• Precisely meter the correct ratio of chemicals (e.g., polyol and isocyanate).
+• Precise Metering: It accurately measures the correct ratio of chemicals, such as polyol and isocyanate.

-• Immediately send the mixture into the mold or spray area before it gets too viscous.
+• Immediate Dispensing: It sends the mixture into the mold or spray area before the chemicals become too viscous.

-Most industrial mix heads are high-pressure impingement mixers or mechanical mixers:
+Most industrial mix heads operate as high-pressure impingement mixers or mechanical mixers.

-• Mix chamber: The streams shoot into a small chamber at high velocity, hitting each other (“impingement”) and instantly blending on a molecular level.
+• Mix Chamber: The streams collide in a small chamber at high velocity, blending on a molecular level.

-• Self-cleaning piston: When the shot is done, a hydraulically driven piston slides forward to wipe the chamber clean and seal it off.
+• Self-Cleaning Piston: After each shot, a hydraulically driven piston wipes the chamber clean and seals it off.

 3. The Shot Cycle

-1. Recirculation mode – chemicals flow through the head back to the tanks, staying isolated from each other until needed.
-This also allows for the chemicals to have uniform temperature at all times.
+1. Recirculation Mode: Chemicals flow through the head back to the tanks, remaining isolated until needed.
+This ensures uniform temperature.

-2. Shot start – Pour Piston retracts, allowing chemicals to enter mix chamber.
+2. Shot Start: The Pour Piston retracts, allowing chemicals to enter the mix chamber.

-4. Discharge – mixture flows directly into mold or spray nozzle.
+4. Discharge: The mixture flows directly into the mold or spray nozzle.

-5. Shot stop - actuator extends the Pour Piston, stopping the impingement of chemicals and returning them to recirculation flow.
+5. Shot Stop: The actuator extends the Pour Piston, halting the impingement and returning the chemicals to recirculation.

-6. Clean-out – Cleanout piston pushes forward, ejecting any residue remaining
+6. Clean-Out: The cleanout piston pushes forward, ejecting any remaining residue.

-Mix Heads are typically equipped with several adjustments that can affect the quality of the end product:
+Mix heads come equipped with various adjustments that can influence the quality of the final product:

-• Orifice Injector Needle Adjustments: Typically a threaded set screw or fitting allows the user to move the injector needle in or out, increasing or decreasing the injection pressure of the chemical stream.
+• Orifice Injector Needle Adjustments: A threaded set screw or fitting allows users to adjust the injector needle, affecting the injection pressure of the chemical stream.

-• Stroke Adjuster: A knob on the back of the cleanout cylinder that allows the user to adjust how far back the cleanout cylinder retracts when taking a shot.
-This allows for adjustment to the laminar flow of the mixed chemical stream coming out of the mix head.
+• Stroke Adjuster: A knob on the back of the cleanout cylinder adjusts how far back the cleanout cylinder retracts during a shot.
+This adjustment helps control the laminar flow of the mixed chemical stream.
 Ask us about documented procedures for adjusting the Stroke Adjuster.

 Mix Head Stroke Adjuster

-• Hydraulic Pressure: Hydraulics should be kept at a minimum viable pressure that allows for the continuous operation of the mix head without the cleanout rod getting seized up.
+• Hydraulic Pressure: Maintain a minimum viable pressure to ensure continuous operation without the cleanout rod seizing.

-• Shot Time: Typically controlled by a recipe on the PLC, the shot time controls the total amount of fluid dispensed when called for.
+• Shot Time: Typically controlled by a recipe on the PLC, shot time dictates the total amount of fluid dispensed.

 5. Types of Mix Heads

-• Straight Mix Heads: Have only one hydraulic piston actuating a rod back and forth.
-When retracted, the chemicals are allowed to meet and dispense out the end of the mix head.
-When the rod extends, the flow of chemical is shut off, the chemicals begin to recirculate, and the remaining material is ejected from the mix bore.
+• Straight Mix Heads: Feature a single hydraulic piston that actuates a rod back and forth.
+When retracted, chemicals mix and dispense from the head.
+When extended, the flow stops, and the remaining material is ejected.

 RIM Mix Head